niejn/tinyFIX/README.md

 fixServer.fixSession.setUseSequenceNumberFile(True)		  # Optional , if not called seq numbers will start from 1 and
 														  # You can also directly set seq numbers via fixSession object

-fixServer.fixSession.setTimePrecision(FixTime.TIMESTAMP_PRECISION_MICROSECONDS) # Default value is MILLISECONDS, you can also set to SECONDS
+fixServer.fixSession.setTimePrecision(FixConstants.TIMESTAMP_PRECISION_MICROSECONDS) # Default value is MILLISECONDS, you can also set to SECONDS

 fixServer.start(serverPortNumber, serverCompId, simulatorSubId) # Responds to logon message , call startWithCustomLogonResponse for a custom logon message